 Abstract

 Climate change may lead to phenological mismatches, where the timing of critical events between interacting species becomes de-synchronized, with potential negative consequences.
 Evidence documenting negative impacts on fitness is mixed.
 The Cushing match-mismatch hypothesis, the most common hypothesis underlying these studies, offers testable assumptions and predictions to determine consequences of phenological mismatch when combined with a pre-climate change baseline.
 Here, we highlight how improved approaches could rapidly advance mechanistic understanding.
-We note that currently no study has collected the data required to test this hypothesis well, and 74% of studies fail to define a baseline.
+We find that currently no study has collected the data required to test this hypothesis well, and 71% of studies fail to define a baseline.
 Experiments that clearly link timing to fitness and test extremes, integration across approaches, and null models would allow robust predictions of shifts with climate change.

 Climate change is causing phenological shifts1,2,3 (i.e., changes in the timing of life history events).
 These shifts vary across species as well as between functional groups and trophic levels1,2,3.
 Such species-specific variation in response to climate change has led to changes in the relative timing of key activities among interacting species4 (phenological synchrony).
 Changes in phenological synchrony can have negative fitness consequences5,6,7 (phenological mismatch (Box 1)) and influence ecosystem-level properties in some contexts8.
 However, changes in phenological synchrony do not always influence fitness9,10 or have consistent demographic effects11.
 Recent theoretical12,13,14 and empirical studies15 based in single systems, as well as syntheses3,4 have worked to improve predictions about when and why mismatches are likely to occur.
 Yet—while there is general agreement that predicting phenological mismatch is critical for determining how pair-wise species interactions, communities, and ecosystem function (e.g. pollination) will be affected by climate change—there is still no framework to discriminate between systems where these mismatches are likely to occur or not.